nus-cs2103-AY2021S1/ip/docs/README.md

   *OR* R \<number of the task in the list to change\> /to \<date to change to\>

-  Will change the date and time of commands.Event and commands.Deadline tasks to the date specified vased on the number order in the list.
+  Will change the date and time of Event and Deadline tasks to the date specified vased on the number order in the list.
-  An error will show if user tries to reschedule a Todo commands.Task.
+  An error will show if user tries to reschedule a Todo Task.

   *Example of your list:*